By Rachel Lane PhD, RD

-When I ask young biomedical startups "What's your value proposition?"
-They often respond with a generic sentiment that echoes Annie's proclamation above: "Our technology/process/platform/methodology is better than that of our competitor."
+When I ask young biomedical startups to tell me their value proposition, they often respond with a generic sentiment that echoes Annie's proclamation above: "Our technology/process/platform/methodology is better than that of our competitor."

 This response doesn't surprise me, but it doesn't suffice as a value proposition.
 Technology that's touted as simply "better" will get overlooked by stakeholders every time because this claim is temporary and not testable.
 Let me explain.